golemfactory/golem-docs/src/pages/docs/golem/payments/index.md

 ---
+title: Golem payments introduction
-Description: How payments are made between the providers and requestors within the Golem Network.
+description: How payments are made between the providers and requestors within the Golem Network.
 ---

 # Payments in Golem explained